 How Can You Tell if a Tree is Still Alive?

 Another way to tell on smaller trees is by scratching off a piece of the bark.
 If it’s green underneath, it’s still alive.
 Then you want to look at the roots of the tree to see if they are firmly rooted underground and the tree looks stable and grounded.
-If the tree has any new growth but some dead branches from a freeze, storm, or disease, you should call your local ISA certified arborist at Cody’s Tree Service, Inc.
+If the tree has any new growth but some dead branches from a freeze, storm, or disease, you should call your local ISA certified arborist at Cody’s Tree Service, Inc. Our expert tree doctors can assess the health of your tree and let you know if it can be saved and how.

 What Problems and Safety Hazards are Caused by Dead Trees?